UMP 50x20 [M8] GW / N38 - search holder

 Keep neodymium magnets away from TV, wallet, and computer HDD.

-Strong magnetic fields emitted by neodymium magnets can destroy magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
-They can also damage televisions, VCRs, computer monitors, and CRT displays.
+Strong magnetic fields emitted by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
+In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
 You should especially avoid placing neodymium magnets near electronic devices.

-Dust and powder from neodymium magnets are highly flammable.
+Dust and powder from neodymium magnets are flammable.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.